External Ids for JPH2 Gene

 GeneCards Summary for JPH2 Gene

 JPH2 (Junctophilin 2) is a Protein Coding gene.
-Diseases associated with JPH2 include cardiomyopathy, familial hypertrophic 17.
-GO annotations related to this gene include calcium-release channel activity.
+Diseases associated with JPH2 include cardiomyopathy, hypertrophic, 17 and jph2-related familial hypertrophic cardiomyopathy.
+GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and phosphatidylinositol-3-phosphate binding.
 An important paralog of this gene is JPH3.

 UniProtKB/Swiss-Prot for JPH2 Gene